KshitizAnand28/TranscriptSummarization_AI_Agent/README.md

 5. **Important**: Copy and save this key securely
 6. Click **"Done"**

-#### Step 3: Verify Gemini 2.0 Model Access
+#### Step 3: Verify Gemini 2.5 flash Model Access
 1. In AI Studio, click **"Chat"**
-2. Select **"Gemini 2.0 Flash"** from the model dropdown
+2. Select **"Gemini 2.5 Flash"** from the model dropdown
 3. Test with a simple prompt to ensure access
-4. Your API key now has access to Gemini 2.0
+4. Your API key now has access to Gemini 2.5 flash

 ### 2. Create Slack Bot API